kuma1416/redmine_omniauth_google/README.md

 This plugin is used to authenticate Redmine users using Google's OAuth2 provider.

+### This plugin can work on the redmine versions below :

+Redmine 4.1

 ### Installation:

 Download the plugin and install required gems: